mnemnion/orb/doc/md/weave/weave.md

 # Weave

-Our weaver is currently somewhat narrowly focused on markdown\.
+Our weaver is currently somewhat narrowly focused on markdown.

-This will change in time\.
+This will change in time.

-Now to activate dot\!
+Now to activate dot!

 ```lua
 local L = require "lpeg"